betterscientificsoftware/bssw.io/docs/pages/bssw/bssw_content_metadata.md

 ## Deprecated metadata

-Listed below are metadata that were created for various feature-related experiments, but **are not in use** currently.
+Listed below are metadata that were created for various feature-related experiments, but **are NOT IN USE** currently.

 **Tags**